ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-11-28
+## 2024-11-27

-Brainstorming new ideas
+Exploring new technologies

-> First, solve the problem.
-Then, write the code.
+> Make it work, make it right, make it fast.

 *Auto-generated commit for activity tracking*